 - Participatory Action Research

-- Qualitative methods – interviews, focus groups, thematic clustering and coding, collaborative data analysis and interpretation processes, context monitoring
+- Qualitative methods – interviews, focus groups, thematic coding, participatory data analysis and interpretation, context monitoring

 - Mixed methods – adding simple but meaningful quantitative surveys to complement qualitative data